GMA Network: 2000s

+In October 2000, Menardo Jimenez officially announced his retirement as president and chief executive officer (CEO) of the network beginning December 6 of the same year, with Felipe Gozon assumed his office in concurrent capacity as the board chairman of the network, while Duavit Sr.'s son Gilberto "Jimmy" Duavit Jr. was appointed by GMA Network's Board of Directors as Executive Vice President (EVP) and Chief Operating Officer (COO) of the company.

+On May 1, 2001, GMA news reporters Michael Fajatin, Jiggy Manicad and Arnold Clavio were injured during the EDSA III riots initiated by the Pro-Estrada groups, who were seen as hostile to news media.

-GMA officially revealed its present logo and image during an episode of its noontime show SOP on October 27, 2002.
+GMA officially revealed its present logo and image during an episode of Sunday noontime show SOP on October 27, 2002.
 The following year, Saksi won a New York Television Festival Gold Medal for its newscast, the first Filipino news program to do so.
 This win, along with the Peabody Award in 1999, earned the network a commendation from the House of Representatives later that year.
-On September 1 of that same year, GMA withdrew its membership from the Kapisanan ng mga Brodkaster ng Pilipinas (KBP), after various issues and incidents involving its news talents and the cable firm Sky Cable's alleged distortion of GMA's signal on its system, among other factors.
+On September 1, 2003, GMA withdrew its membership from the Kapisanan ng mga Brodkaster ng Pilipinas (KBP), after various issues and incidents involving its news talents and the cable firm Sky Cable's alleged distortion of GMA's signal on its system, among other factors.
+The network premiered several programs in 2004: 24 Oras (a newscast), Reporter's Notebook (a documentary), Pinoy Pop Superstar (a singing search), Mulawin (a fantasy series) and Kapuso Mo, Jessica Soho (a magazine show).

-2004 saw the debut of their several long-running television programs, among them the magazine show Kapuso Mo, Jessica Soho, as well as the award-winning documentary show Reporter's Notebook and its evening news program 24 Oras.

 In 2005, subsidiary Citynet signed an agreement with ZOE Broadcasting Network.
-From 2005 to 2019, ZOE's flagship station DZOE-TV Channel 11, went on air as Quality TeleVision, and later reformatted as the GMA News TV and now known as GTV (currently on DWDB-TV Channel 27).
+From 2005 to 2019, ZOE's flagship station DZOE-TV Channel 11, went on air as Quality TeleVision (QTV), later reformatted as the GMA News TV, and now known as GTV on DWDB-TV Channel 27.
 The network planned to offer its initial public offering; however, the plan was delayed due to political instability during Arroyo's administration, among other factors.
 In 2007, the network announced its initial public offering after several setbacks.